 Article 18

-1. By way of derogation from Article 14, the competent authorities in Member States, as indicated on the websites listed in Annex III, may authorise the release of certain frozen funds or economic resources, if the following conditions are met:
+By way of derogation from Article 14, the competent authorities in the Member States as listed in Annex III may authorise the release of certain frozen funds or economic resources, if the following conditions are met:

-(a) the funds or economic resources are the subject of an arbitral decision rendered prior to the date on which the natural or legal person, entity or body referred to in Article 14 was listed in Annex II or IIa, or of a judicial or administrative decision rendered in the Union, or a judicial decision enforceable in the Member State concerned, prior to or after that date;
+(a) the funds or economic resources in question are the subject of a judicial, administrative or arbitral lien established prior to the date on which the person, entity or body referred to in Article 14 was included in Annex II or IIa, or of a judicial, administrative or arbitral judgment rendered prior to that date;

-(b) the funds or economic resources will be used exclusively to satisfy claims secured by such a decision or recognised as valid in such a decision, within the limits set by applicable laws and regulations governing the rights of persons having such claims;
+(b) the funds or economic resources in question will be used exclusively to satisfy claims secured by such a lien or recognised as valid in such a judgment, within the limits set by applicable laws and regulations governing the rights of persons having such claims;

-(c) the decision is not for the benefit of a natural or legal person, entity or body listed in Annex II or IIa;
+(c) the lien or judgment is not for the benefit of a person, entity or body listed in Annex II or IIa; and

-(d) recognising the decision is not contrary to public policy in the Member State concerned.
+(d) recognising the lien or judgment is not contrary to public policy in the Member State concerned.

-2. The Member State concerned shall inform the other Member States and the Commission of any authorisation granted under this Article.
+The relevant Member State shall inform the other Member States and the Commission of any authorisation granted under this Article.

 Article 19